jmynes/dream/README.md

 - ✅ Interactive canvas for drawing
 - ✅ Pen tool with adjustable size and color
-- ✅ Toolbar with drawing controls
+- ✅ Menu bar with file/options/help menus
 - ✅ Responsive layout with Material-UI

 ## Getting Started